 Kiwi ka panna

-Kiwi can be considered as the morning fruit and the rich vitamins booster.
+Kiwi is considered as the morning fruit and the rich vitamins booster.
 I admit Kiwi is not the go to fruit for every occasion and not everybody’s favorite either.
 But Kiwi is a special fruit meant for special occasions.
 While kids might not love it in a fruit bowl but definitely they would love it if made with a different recipe in mocktail form.
 If you want to surprise people around with the new flavored drink and are looking for a fresh enriched morning or an evening drink then kiwi is your fruit.
 My mom got this recipe from one of Sanjeev Kapoor's books and its worth a try.
-You can have kiwi in the form of panna and thank us later for this receipe.
+You can have kiwi in the form of panna just like Aam ka panna and thank us later for this recipe.

 - 4 kiwi fruit